 Seems pretty obvious, right?
 But you’d be surprised how many YouTubers don’t make the most of their videos’ descriptions or the content itself.

-If you want to drive up your subscriber count, you need to insert multiple opportunities in your content for a viewer to become a subscriber.
+If you want to drive up your subscriber count, you need to insert multiple opportunities in your content for a viewer to hit subscribe.
 While you don’t want to throw it up in their face every few seconds, you should include a link to subscribe in your video’s description, say it out loud (“Don’t forget to like and subscribe!”), and add a subscribe button to your video.

 The subscribe button comes in the form of a video watermark.
 When viewers are using YouTube on a computer, they can click the watermark to directly subscribe to your channel.
 Here’s how to add one to your videos: